 Notes

 Tea loaves will keep for up to a couple of weeks if stored correctly.
 I usually wrap mine in baking parchment and cling film.
 Make sure you fully re wrap to prevent the cakes from drying out.
-Note: I have never frozen tea loaves so am not sure how well they would take to freezing and thawing out.
+Note: I have never frozen this kind of fruit loaf so am not sure how well they would take to freezing and thawing out.
 Top Tips Tip 1 - When soaking the dried fruit, allow enough time, at least 4 hours, for the mixed fruit to soak up as much of the brewed tea as possible.
 Tip 2: There is no need to discard any of the remaining tea left over after the fruit has been soaked.
-Can I Use Any Tea to Make a Tea Loaf?
-Any freshly brewed tea is fine to use when making a Tea Loaf.
-Fruit teas and Fruit Tisanes are also nice to use.
+Tip 3: Any freshly brewed tea is fine to use.
+Fruit Tisanes are also nice to use.

 Nutrition